nudelx/nudelx/README.md

 ### Hi there 👋

 <div>My name is Alex Nudelman, and I'm codoholic 👨🏻‍💻</div>

-<div>I'm currently work for SolarWind as a Principal Architect ITSM and FullStack Developer.
+I'm currently work for [SolarWinds](https://www.solarwinds.com) as a Principal Architect ITSM and FullStack Developer.
-I'm a huge fan of the Natural JavaScript language and all its manifestations</div>
+I'm a huge fan of the Natural JavaScript language and all its manifestations